 The lac operon is a classic of genetics and is common in biology curricula.
 Yet, students can sometimes find it difficult.
-I want to show you a model I designed to teach it recently that helped my students.
-Here's how the class went.
+I want to show you how I've taught it using diagrams and dialogue, culminating in a stock and flow model.

 I began by discussing the structure of the lac operon.
 This lesson came after several in which we'd considered the complexity of eukaryotic genomes.
 This included introns and vast regions of "non-coding" DNA.
 Yet bacteria have evolved to be streamlined.
 I drew the diagram below to show how the genes are positioned.